Leveling Up in Texas Hold ‘Em

 Crushing Low Stakes Sit’n’Gos, Volume 2: Heads Up

-Heads Up is a totally different beast than poker games with multiple seats.
+Heads Up is a totally different beast than more crowded poker games.
 The strategies in this book are useful not only for dedicated Heads Up games, but also for hands in multi-seated games where all players have folded except for you and one opponent.

 Essential Poker Math

-MIT Poker Theory and Analytics (can also be found here on YouTube)
+MIT Poker Theory and Analytics (can also be found here on MIT’s website)

 This is a great course and covers virtually every aspect of the game.
-The Will Ma course is great too but has middling audio quality.
+Desmond is a fantastic lecturer.

 Postflop Poker Podcast